Sausty/Ohedo/README.md

 Here are the features of Ohedo for now:

-- OpenGL 4.1 wrappers (VAO, VBO, Shader)
+- OpenGL 4.1 wrappers (VAO, VBO, EBO, Shader)
 - Window creation
 - Simple event callback system
 - Build system with CMake